 Church partnerships are one of Raritan Valley Habitat for Humanity’s (RVHFH) primary building blocks.
 When churches join with Habitat to build a house, the new homeowners are not the only ones who benefit.
-Church members who work together on a Habitat project often feel they receive as much as – or even more – than they give.
+Church members who work together on a Habitat project often feel that they receive as much as – or even more than – they give.

 Church Partnership Programs